mnicolleUTC/Netflix-recommandation-engine/README.md

 - train_svd.py: The Python script responsible for training the model.<br><br>

 # 📡 Kafka_streaming 📡
 This is the folder containing the Kafka streaming process.
+Thanks you, Antoine Costes (#Acts), for your valuable collaboration on the Kafka subject.
 It includes the following files:
 - API_results.py: A Python script that retrieves data from the Jedha API to generate 10 movies/users. ccloud.lib & python.config: Configuration files for the Kafka producer and consumer, enabling communication through Confluent, the fully managed, cloud-native event streaming platform powered by Apache Kafka.
 - consumer.py: A Python script that receives the User's ID, produced by producer.py every 15 seconds.